AhmAlgiz/iot-simulator/README.md

 # iot-simulator
- MQTT device simulator for Rightech platform
+ MQTT device simulator.

+ By default uses Rightech MQTT broker with tcp connection.

+ If you want to use tls connection, visit github.com/eclipse/paho.mqtt.golang for more information.